godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Beneficial/Regeneration.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
+> *This condition will always have a qualifier.*
+>
 > Creatures typically gain Regeneration via spells, though some equipment can do so as well.
 Regeneration always has a number associated with it.
-For the duration of the condition, the affected creature gains a number of Health at the beginning of their turn equal to the given number.
-If a creature would gain a second instance of Regeneration, the effect with the *smaller* number immediately ends.
+For the duration of the condition, the affected creature gains a number of Health at the beginning of their turn equal to the qualifier.
+>
+> If a creature would gain a second instance of Regeneration, the effect with the *smaller* number immediately ends.